JayBrown/diogenes/README.md

 Now, we will find a folder called `diogenes-master`.

-### Building
+### Building [optional]

 There are a few files that need to be built before Diogenes can be run.

-Before building Diogenes, in Debian and other Debian-based distros (and maybe in other distributions), you should install some required packages:
+In Debian and Debian-based distros (and maybe in other distributions), you should install some required packages:

 > `sudo apt install librsvg2-bin build-essential`